rubyredrick/ri_cal/README.txt

     by Rick DeNatale
 == DESCRIPTION:

+This is an UNOFFICIAL version.
+The public official version will be released on RubyForge.
+Github will be used for interim versions.
+USE THIS VERSION AT YOUR OWN RISK.

 A new Ruby implementation of RFC2445 iCalendar.

 The existing Ruby iCalendar libraries (e.g. icalendar, vpim) provide for parsing and generating icalendar files,